It's no secret now: New Prague wins Class 2A gymnastics title

 Said Solheid: "It's really nice to know that if you can't go out there, someone else on our team can."

-New Prague came in confident after hitting a season-high team score of 147.7 in the section meet.
+New Prague came in confident after hitting a season-high team score of 147.700 in its section meet.
 The Trojans started the meet on the most nerve-racking apparatus, the balance beam, and scored well, setting the tone for the rest of the meet.
 "We were happy, in a great mood.
 We walked away in great spirits," Christenson said.

 Klein concurred: "It pretty much set the mood for the whole meet."